certtools/intelmq/intelmq/bots/outputs/postgresql/README.md

 2. on a different machine.
 In which case you would need to use a TCP connection and make sure you give the right connection parameters to each psql or client call.

-Make sure to consult your PostgreSQL documentation about how to allow network connections and authentification in case 2.
+Make sure to consult your PostgreSQL documentation about how to allow network connections and authentication in case 2.

 # PostgreSQL Version